Introduction to the Masala Bonds: Benefits, Features & Limitations

-Masala bonds are basically rupee denominate bonds which are issued by Indian entities, but outside India.
-They work just like any other normal bond, but, these bonds are only issued outside India.
+Masala bonds are rupee-denominated bonds that are issued by Indian entities but outside India.
+They work just like any other normal bond, but can only be issued outside India.
+The first masala bond was issued in 2014 by the International Finance Corporation to fund an infrastructure project in India.

 What’s the unique part?